Updated June 16, 2023

 - When used in a two-factor authentication system, OTPs provide an additional layer of security in combination with static passwords.

-OTPs, when used in a two-factor authentication system, provide additional security as opposed to static passwords.
+OTPs, when used in a two-factor authentication system, provide additional security instead of static passwords.
 Although more secure than a static password, OTPs can also be susceptible to cyber-attacks.
-Therefore, in user interest, it is advised not to disclose OTPs as well as static passwords to any third parties.
+To protect user interests, it is advisable not to disclose OTPs and static passwords to any third parties.